-Types Of Spider Plants
+Different Types Of Spider Plants

 There are several spider plant varieties to choose from, but they all fall into two broad categories: variegated or solid leaf.

 But you can also find ones that have green down the center with white stripes on the outsides of the leaves.

 The small white flowers develop at the ends of long arching stems.
-If the flowers are pollinated, they will produce seeds.
+If they’re pollinated, they will produce seeds.

-Otherwise small plantlets (aka: babies, pups, or offshoots) will form once the flower fades.
+Otherwise small plantlets (aka: babies, pups, spiderettes, or offshoots) will form as the flower starts to fade.

-How to Grow Spider Plants
+How To Grow Spider Plants

 Where To Grow Spider Plants